by Debra Dian

 The monks at the monastery treated him like family and gave him a good education.
 Education had been a supreme endeavor by Emperor Charlemagne and continued by his son, King Louis.
 Also, pursuit of uniformity in church services and education of the monks became a command, a capitulary adhered to in the empire.
 Therefore, Abbot Witiza, established the Benedictine Rule for all the monasteries under the authority of King Louis.
 2

-In addition to his native English language, Rehn had learned Latin and trained to scribe, a valuable skill taught to him by the other monks–copying the scriptures for distribution.
-Manuscripts that could be studied by monks at other monasteries opening up all across Germany and France.
+In addition to his native English language, Rehn learned Latin and had been trained to scribe, a valuable skill taught to him by the elder monks.
+They worked long hours copying the scriptures for distribution–manuscripts that could be studied by monks at other monasteries opening up all across Germany and France.

 It was by study of the scriptures that he came to know the way of Salvation, by faith in the Lord Jesus Christ.
 As he worked copying the scriptures, he progressed in knowledge, able to discern truth from error, to recognize false ideas.
 Fortunately, he was able to keep a copy of the scriptures when he had left the monastery.